stas00/the-art-of-debugging/methodology.md

 ## watch -n and multiple visible terminals

-Everybody loves tools that report resources states in real time, e.g. `top`.
+Everybody loves tools that report resource states in real time, e.g. `top` to watch CPU memory usage, core utilization and other essential system stats.

-There is a way to turn any state reporting tools into live updating ones. `watch -n` does the trick.
+There is a way to turn any state reporting tool into a live updating one. `watch -n` does the trick.

 For example, let's say we want to watch the output of `nvidia-smi` updating once a second.
 This is just: